ArcturusNetworks/uCLS1012A-kernel/Documentation/networking/dsa/dsa.rst

 Networking stack hooks
 ----------------------

-When a master netdev is used with DSA, a small hook is placed in in the networking stack is in order to have the DSA subsystem process the Ethernet switch specific tagging protocol.
+When a master netdev is used with DSA, a small hook is placed in the networking stack is in order to have the DSA subsystem process the Ethernet switch specific tagging protocol.
 DSA accomplishes this by registering a specific (and fake) Ethernet type (later becoming ``skb->protocol``) with the